briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 binaries to the [shim].
 You can use `mokutil` to do this.
 Note that `mokutil` only buffers the changes for the next reboot since it can't make any changes on its own.
-If you prefer, you can also do a lot of the same actions by booting MokManager directly in UEFI, but I find `mokutil` is more convenient.
+If you prefer, you can also do a lot of the same actions by booting MokManager directly in [UEFI], but I find `mokutil` is more convenient.

 Depending on whether you relied on [rEFInd] or [sbctl] to generate your MOK, they will be in one of these locations: